 How do you delete your data if you live in Nevada?

-First check the website of the business you want to have your data deleted from for a link, email address, or phone number for data deletion.
+First check the website of the business you want to have your data deleted from for a link, a physical address, an email address, or a phone number to contact to request for an opt-out of third-party data sales.

 If you need any advice with navigating the process of deleting your data, please reach out to us.